Aveer had spent the last two days pretending Aarav didn't exist.

 The music at the bar was loud.
 The laughter louder.

-But none of it reached me.
+But none of it reached him.

 The air outside was heavy, the kind that smells of rain but never falls.